Measures of irrationality for hypersurfaces of large degree: Birational Positivity and Covering Gonality

-The main theorem of this section asserts that the covering gonality of a smooth projective variety is bounded by the positivity of its canonical bundle. \begin{theorem} Let $X$ be a smooth projective variety, and suppose that there is an integer $p \ge 0$ such that its canonical bundle $K_X$ satisfies property $\BVA{p}$.
+The main theorem of this section asserts that the covering gonality of a smooth projective variety is bounded by the positivity of its canonical bundle.
+When $\dim X = 2$ the statement was established in \cite[\S 3]{KSS}. \begin{theorem} Let $X$ be a smooth projective variety, and suppose that there is an integer $p \ge 0$ such that its canonical bundle $K_X$ satisfies property $\BVA{p}$.
 Then

 \end{theorem} \begin{proof} This is very elementary.
 Suppose that

 is a covering family of curves of gonality $c$.
 Thanks to Remark \ref{Cov.Gon.Properties} (i) and (ii), there is no loss of generality in assuming that $\mathcal{C}$ and ${T}$ are smooth, and that $f$ is generically finite.
 Then